sebastiancarlos/yas-qwin/README.md

 - Not all the SQL commands are supported. `SELECT`, `INSERT` and `UPDATE` are actually quite hard to implement.
 They are the main villains of the YAS-QWIN dev team, AYY LMAO.
+- Inputs are not sanitized.
+Do not use with untrusted input.

 ## Disclaimer